 Take me out to the ball game, take me out to the crowd, come on, sing with me.
 Buy Me some peanuts and Cracker Jacks.
-I don’t care if we never go back because it’s rude, rude, rude for the home team.
+I don’t care if we never go back because it’s root, root, root for the home team.
 If they don’t win it’s a shame because it’s one, two, three strikes you’re out at the old ball game.

 Thank you.
 Thank you very much.
 Yes, this is the Option Genius Podcast.
 And I have baseball fever on my mind.
 Well, the World Series just ended folks and unfortunately the Houston Astros did not win, but that’s okay.
 Because I’m not a big league fan, although I did take my oldest son to his first Astros game, his first major league game.
 We had a blast.
 They played the Toronto Blue Jays.
 We did lose, but it was an exciting game and we’re seated all the way on the field, almost.
 We can like reach over and touch the field.
 Awesome seats … Just a blast.